 - Colors can fade or be obscured by dirt or mud, and the outer colored material can be abraded away over time.

 - Colored tapes and their adhesives can become brittle in cold weather or gooey in hot weather.

-|Single color||Specify color for each collar: black, brown, red, orange, yellow, green, dark blue, light blue, beige, gray and white.|
+- Colors typically available are black, brown, red, orange, yellow, green, dark blue, light blue, beige, gray, and white.